pedia/infinite_pagination/README.md

 }
 ```

-## Best Experence of saving memory
+## Best experience of saving memory

 - Use [file_cache](https://pub.dev/packages/file_cache) cache Http Request in file system.
 - Use this package indicate loading and infinite paging.

-This package is inspired by(copy from) [offical sample](https://github.com/flutter/samples/tree/master/infinite_list)
+This package is inspired by(copy from) [official sample](https://github.com/flutter/samples/tree/master/infinite_list)

 ## Build Demo